johnau/ap-oop-asgmnt1-victorian-money-counter/README.md

 -------------------
 ## Service layer

-ICurrencyConverter and IWalletManager implementations
+ICurrencyConverter and IWalletManager and implementations

-*** IValueCalculator service may also live here - required for next step

 -------------------
 ## StartupHelpers

-Some boilerplate for .Net Dependency Injection
+Boilerplate for .Net Dependency Injection

 -------------------